To minimise electricity price volatility, Singapore will centralise procurement and supply of gas

 Six electricity retailers exited the market within weeks, unable to deal with the extreme volatility.

-In a press release following Mr Gan' announcement, EMA echoed the inadequacies of the current gas procurement framework.
+In a press release following Mr Gan's announcement, EMA echoed the inadequacies of the current gas procurement framework.

 "When each genco seeks to optimise for itself, it can inadvertently lead to sub-optimal system-level outcomes," the EMA said, referring to last year's global energy crisis.